How do I apply?

 Is the entrance examination free of charge?

 Yes, it is free to participate in the entrance examinations in Finland.
-There may be a small fee in connection to taking an examination abroad.
+There may be a small fee in connection to taking an examination outside Finland.
 The applicant is responsible for all travel arrangements/costs as well as visa arrangements/costs in connection to the entrance examination.

-Can I take the entrance examination without an invitation?
+Can I take the entrance examination without an invitation e-mail?

-No. You must apply in the joint application in order to be considered.
+No. You must apply online at studyinfo.fi in order to be considered.
 If you are considered eligible in the application you will receive a personal invitation by e-mail to the entrance examination.

-How will I know if I am invited to the entrance examination?
+How will I know if I am invited to the entrance examination/e-interview?

 All eligible applicants will receive an invitation by e-mail to the entrance examinations.
 Some degree programmes have a mandatory pre-task which must be approved in order to be invited to the entrance examination.
-The invitation letter will tell you the time and location of the entrance exam.
-The invitation letter will also state which materials you need to bring with you to the examination venue.
+The invitation e-mail will inform you of the time and location of the entrance examination/e-interview.
+The invitation e-mail will also state which materials you need to bring with you to the examination venue.

-Can special arrangements be made at the entrance examination?
+Can individual arrangements be made at the entrance examination?

 If you are in need of special arrangements during the entrance examinations please see our information about accessibility.
-The application for special arrangements should be submitted no later than 8 February 2017 in the first spring application and no later than 20 April 2017 in the second spring application.
+The application for special arrangements should be submitted no later than 29 January 2020 .

 When will I know if I was successful in the entrance examination and if I will be admitted?

-The admission results will be published no later than 30 June 2017.
+The admission results will be published from mid-April.

 Is it free to study at Novia?

-Tuition fees will be introduced in 2017 for non-EU/EEA students.
+Non-EU/EEA students are required to pay tuition fees.
 Read more about tuition fees here.
 You may also have to purchase some study materials and books.
-More information about the fees will be available later.
 Please read more about financial issues here.

 How do I get a student visa/residence permit?